 Learning to Unlearn

 490-forgiveness includes a delicate balance in learning and unlearning.
 The unlearning process of forgiveness involves moving away from unconstructive societal ideas about how to respond to an offense.
 Proverbs 3:5 reminds us not to lean on our own understanding.
-Therefore, human concepts such as waiting to forgive when comfortable, waiting for the transgressor to seek forgiveness, or being entitled to hold on to anger ultimately facilitates savoring for wound.
+Therefore, human concepts such as waiting to forgive when comfortable, waiting for the transgressor to seek forgiveness, or being entitled to hold on to anger ultimately facilitates savoring the wound.
 This blocks the flow of love that is essential for forgiveness and healing to occur.

 490-forgiveness incorporates the grounding principles of balance, order, and connection.
 It includes four basic connectors: the invitation (the call to entertain the redemptive process), the reshaping (sharing and reshaping the painful story), the core (the discovery and new understanding of self and others), and the management (the acceptance and work of the forgiveness lifestyle).